henrywu2019/BentoML/docs/source/concepts.rst

     the class itself should not be defined in a Jupyter notebook cell or a python interactive shell.
-You can however use the :code:`%writefile` magic command in Jupyter notebook to write the BentoService class definition to a separate file, see example in `BentoML quickstart notebook <https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_.
+You can however use the :code:`%writefile` magic command in Jupyter notebook to write the BentoService class definition to a separate file, see example in `Kappa quickstart notebook <https://github.com/bentoml/Kappa/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb>`_.

 BentoService can only be created using Python as the programming language.
-But it is possible to use models trained with other languages/frameworks with BentoML and benefit from BentoML's model management, API server, dockerization and performance optimizations.
+But it is possible to use models trained with other languages/frameworks with Kappa and benefit from Kappa's model management, API server, dockerization and performance optimizations.
 To do so, you will need to :doc:`create custom artifact <guides/custom_artifact>`.
 Support for R and Spark MLlib models are on our roadmap.